pavloshiba/cities-game/README.md

 # cities-game
-simple game to test sockets an windows/unix
+simple game to test sockets at windows/unix